enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ### General Configuration

-The `general` section in the `$theme` configuration contains settings that shape the overall look and behavior of the components.
+The `general` section in the `$custom-theme` configuration contains settings that shape the overall look and behavior of the components.

 #### Density

 The density property typically accepts values like **-1**, **0** (default), and **1**, which correspond to different levels of density.
 For  [more info check](https://m2.material.io/design/layout/applying-density.html#usage):

 - `-1`: Reduces the spacing and makes elements more compact.